 A blister is a bump on the skin that contains fluid.
 Blisters are often round or oval in shape.
 The fluid that forms underneath the skin can be bloody or clear.

-Blisters are caused by injury, allergic reactions, or infections, including the following:
+Blisters are often caused by injury, allergic reactions or infections, which may include:

-Blisters often heal spontaneously.
-Treatment varies according to the cause.
-General guidelines for treatment include:
+Blisters often heal on their own.
+Treatment will vary according to the cause.
+Some general guidelines for treatment may include:

 The Division of Dermatology at Children's National Hospital continues to expand services as more families seek our expertise in the diagnosis and treatment of disorders of the skin, hair and nails.